 University deposit center (checks, cash and coin)

 Departments on campus accepting checks, cash and/or coin may deposit funds at a University Deposit Center.
-If the department is off campus, the department may deposit funds at a local bank branch.
+If the department is off campus, the department may deposit funds at a local bank branch with prior Treasury approval.

 Check scanning, remote deposit